freedomofpress/securedrop-docs/docs/source/before_you_submit.rst

-Before You Submit
+Before you submit
 =================

-What NOT to Do
+What NOT to do
 --------------

 * DO NOT access SecureDrop on your employer's network.
 * DO NOT access SecureDrop using your employer's hardware.
 * DO NOT access SecureDrop on your home internet network.

-Suggested Devices for Using SecureDrop
+Suggested devices for using SecureDrop
 --------------------------------------

 When sensitive disclosures such as government improprieties are involved,